Use Copy Paste Manager faster

 ↑ / ↓Move between conversion options.

-ReturnApply the highlighted option and paste.
+ReturnApply the highlighted option and paste the result.

 EscapeClose Advanced Paste without applying.